 All group members must complete an application and provide proof of insurance coverage.

-A meaningful service experience requires preparation and reflection.
-No doubt that you will have many important questions before the trip!
-MANDATORY meetings will be held prior to departure.
+A meaningful service learning experience requires both education and reflection.
+Therefore, there will be a mandatory orientation meeting, as well as several mandatory pre-trip educational meetings.
 You will meet other group members and learn about the community in which you will be living and working.
 Attendance at these meetings is important for building strong bonds with community and group members.

 Structured reflection sessions before, during, and after the trip will allow you to develop critical thinking skills and articulate what you have learned.
-It is a critical step towards self-discovery.
+It is a critical step towards self-discovery and your development as a citizen leader.
 You will have the opportunity to share your achievements and knowledge with all members of the group through the use of a team journal, required readings, and individual projects.